History of the Anushilan Samiti: In the CSP

 The Anushilan Marxists had clearly supported Bose both in the presidential election as well by opposing the Pant resolution.
 Jogesh Chandra Chatterji renounced his CSP membership in protest against the action by the party leadership.

 Soon after the Tripuri session, Bose resigned as Congress president and formed the Forward Bloc.
 The Forward Bloc was intended to function as a unifying force for all leftwing elements.
 The Forward Bloc held its first conference on 22–23 June 1939, and at the same time a Left Consolidation Committee consisting of the Forward Bloc, CPI, CSP, the Kisan Sabha, League of Radical Congressmen, Labour Party and the Anushilan Marxists.
 Bose wanted the Anushilan Marxists to join his Forward Bloc.
 But the Anushilan Marxists, although supporting Bose's anti-imperialist militancy, considered that Bose's movement was nationalistic and too eclectic.
 The Anushilan Marxists shared Bose's view that the relative weakness of the British empire during the war should have been utilised by independence movement.
 At this moment, in October 1939, J.P.
 Narayan tried to stretch out an olive branch to the Anushilan Marxists.
 He proposed the formation of a 'War Council' consisting of himself, Pratul Ganguly, Jogesh Chandra Chatterjee and Acharya Narendra Deva.
 But few days later, at a session of the All India Congress Committee, J.P.
 Narayan and the other CSP leaders pledged not to start any other movements parallel to those initiated by Gandhi.

-One of the members Madhwi Kanchan Sinha and true follower of Ram Manohar Lohia was one of the very famous and selfless servant of the Samyukt Socialist Party [1952–1968] and went to great extends to serve people.
-Majorly known for his deeds and service to people in Barabanki district and Gonda district Uttar Pradesh, he made great efforts and died serving them.
-He could not serve the party for a longer period due to sickness and died on 13 August 1975.
+Kanchan Sinha was associated with the Samyukta Socialist Party and was influenced by the ideas of Ram Manohar Lohia.
+He was active in the Barabanki and Gonda districts of Uttar Pradesh, where he was involved in local political and social activities.
+His work with the party was limited due to illness, and he died on 13 August 1975.